cortexlabs/cortex/docs/deployments/autoscaling.md

   Note (if `workers_per_replica` > 1): Because requests are randomly assigned to workers within a replica (which leads to unbalanced worker queues), clients may receive 503 responses before reaching `max_replica_concurrency`.
 For example, if you set `workers_per_replica: 2` and `max_replica_concurrency: 100`, each worker will have a maximum queue length of 50 requests.
 If your replica receives 90 requests, there is a possibility that more than 50 requests are routed to 1 worker, therefore each additional request beyond the 50 requests are responded with a 503.

-* `window` (default: 60s): The time over which to average the API's concurrency.
-The longer the window, the slower the autoscaler will be to react to changes in concurrency, since concurrency values will be averaged over the `window`.
-Concurrency is calculated by each replica every second, and is reported every 10 seconds, so `window` must be a multiple of 10 seconds.
+* `window` (default: 60s): The time over which to average the API wide in-flight requests (which is the sum of in-flight requests in each replica).
+The longer the window, the slower the autoscaler will react to changes in API wide in-flight requests, since it is averaged over the `window`.
+API wide in-flight requests is calculated every 10 seconds, so `window` must be a multiple of 10 seconds.

 * `downscale_stabilization_period` (default: 5m): The API will not scale below the highest recommendation made during this period.
 Every 10 seconds, the autoscaler makes a recommendation based on all of the other configuration parameters described here.
 It will then take the max of the current recommendation and all recommendations made during the `downscale_stabilization_period`, and use that to determine the final number of replicas to scale to.
 Increasing this value will cause the cluster to react more slowly to decreased traffic, and will reduce thrashing.